readonlychild/astro-ixmage/README.md

 :cupcake: This component will...

-- Most of these services will put your images on a CDN, and optimize them for size, even turn them into `webp` when appropriate.
+- Most of these services will put your images on a CDN,
+- optimize images for size,
+- even turn them into `webp` when appropriate.

 # Installation